Air pollution from smog and fine dust

-Smog and particulate matter pollution in Germany
+Smog and fine dust pollution in Germany

-But what pollutes the air the most?
+But what is it that pollutes the air the most?

 Despite all the improvements, nitrogen oxides and particulate matter remain a threat to the environment and human health.
 These air pollution are already clearly noticeable in some cities in Germany.

 The occurrence of nitrogen oxides and fine dust is greatest at the Neckartor in Stuttgart and in 2016 had an average nitrogen oxide content of 82 micrograms per cubic meter of air.
-This value is therefore twice as high as the established limit of 40 micrograms per cubic meter.
+This means that this value is twice as high as the established limit of 40 micrograms per cubic meter.
 These exceedances result in occasional driving bans in certain areas of the city of Stuttgart.
 But other cities such as Munich, Kiel, Cologne, Hamburg and Reutlingen have regularly exceeded the reference value so far.

 Particulate matter in interiors

 The occurrence of fine dust is also an important issue in living rooms and offices, after all, most people spend a lot of time in closed rooms.
 Particulate matter not only penetrates inside from the street, but can also arise directly in the room through certain sources.
 These sources include tobacco smoke and candle soot, among others.
-However, activities such as cooking, roasting or people staying in rooms can also generate or stir up fine dust.
+But activities such as cooking, roasting or people staying in rooms can also generate or stir up fine dust.
 Computers, copiers and printers are additional modern sources of fine dust.
 Especially in winter, increased heating can lead to a particularly high concentration of fine dust in the interior.